ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 -	Perform a Failover
 -	Restore a Single VPG
 -	Move operation
--	Configure Long-term Retention in Kubernetes Environments
+-	Configure Extended Journal Copy in Kubernetes Environments
-	>	Z4K supports backing up Kubernetes workloads and their data to a Long-term Repository and restoring them from the Long-term Repository to the original site, or to a different site/namespace.
+	>	Z4K supports backing up Kubernetes workloads and their data to an Extended Journal Copy and restoring them from the Extended Journal Copy to the original site, or to a different site/namespace.
 -	Protect Ingress Controller Resources
 	>	Z4K supports replicating Ingress Controller Resources so networking configuration can be replicated and easily deployed on the recovery site.
 -	Taints and Tolerations